jalpaashara/WebDevelopment/HTMLLayoutCSSResponsive/Readme.md

 # HTML Layout and CSS Responsive Website

+***To run this website download the folder and run home.html OR visit http://webpage.pace.edu/ja57884n/CS612_Assignment/home.html***
 <p> This project is part of an assignment for a coursework at Pace University.
 Following are the instructions: </p>
 <p> Your Static Website should contain: </p>
     <ul>